ClusterShell is distributed in several packages. On RedHat-like OS, we recommend to use the RPM package (.rpm) distribution.

 For instance, ClusterShell is known to work on the following operating systems:

 ClusterShell is an open-source project distributed under the GNU Lesser General Public License version or later (LGPL v2.1+), which means that many possibilities are offered to the end user.
 Also, as a software library, ClusterShell should remain easily available to everyone.
-Hopefully, packages are currently available for Fedora Linux, RHEL (through EPEL repositories), Debian and Arch Linux.
+Hopefully, packages are currently available for Fedora Linux, RHEL (through EPEL repositories), Debian, Arch Linux and more.

 Python support overview¶

-The table below provides examples of versions of Python supported by ClusterShell packages as found in some common Linux distributions:
+The table below provides a few examples of versions of Python supported by ClusterShell packages as found in some common Linux distributions:

 |Operating System||System Python version used by the clustershell tools||Alternate Python support packaged (version-suffixed tools)|